Paid Media · Field Notes

-The AI Google Ads Strategy That Doubled My Client's ROAS
+AI Google Ads Strategy That Doubled Client ROAS: What Actually Works vs. Google

 Google's AI automation didn't work how their case studies promised.
 What actually happened when I rebuilt a failing campaign from scratch and what I learned about Google's AI recommendations.